Iron & Steel · India · 2026

 The production route dramatically affects CBAM cost.
 BF-BOF (blast furnace) steel has the highest emissions at 2.2-2.8 tCO₂/tonne due to coal/coke usage.
 EAF (electric arc furnace) with scrap has lower emissions at 0.8-1.4 tCO₂/tonne, but Indian grid electricity (high coal share) pushes Scope 2 emissions up.
 Induction furnace steel falls in between.
 Knowing your exact route-specific emissions — not relying on defaults — is critical for minimizing CBAM costs.

-CarbonSettle has helped 100+ Indian steel manufacturers get CBAM compliant.
-We understand BF-BOF, EAF, DRI, and induction furnace operations.
-Get a free assessment — we'll show you exactly how much you can save with actual emission data.
+CarbonSettle has helped 100+ Indian steel manufacturers across BF-BOF, EAF, DRI and induction routes.
+Get a free assessment — we'll show you the exact saving versus EU defaults, on your own numbers.